Demilitarized giant illuminated Red Dot Visor (RDV)

 Originally this product had a military function, hence it is built like a tank.

 With both jump covers flipped open, the unit works as a terrestrial as well as an astronomical Red Dot Finder for straight through aiming with both eyes open, featuring a sharp 2 MOA red dot with 11 brightness set points.
-The three lower light settings are intended for night work against the sky.
+The eight dimmer light settings are intended for night work against the sky (the 3 brighter settings are for daytime use).

 With both jump-covers closed, the unit works as a safe daylight solar finder, projecting the solar disc through a 1.5 MOA (minutes of arc) pinhole onto a 40 mm wide rear 2 MOA reticle.
 The reticle is applied onto a yellow UV-blocker for added safety against accidental straight viewing.
 The projected solar image can be centered onto the reticle without looking straight through the finder.